The Moncks Corner Dixie Boys all-star team has taken dead aim at a state championship.

 “We want them to have a chip on their shoulder,” Pawley said.

-Team members are JP Proctor, Dylan Lambert, AJ Legette, Mason Salisbury, Hagen Gregory, Miller McGuire, Jackson Blackburn, Gavin Driggers, Ryan Pierce, Ben Cohen, Keith Stevens and Hunter Weathers.
+Team members are JP Proctor, Dylan Lambert, AJ Legette, Mason Salisbury, Hagen Gregory, Miller McGuire, Jackson Blackburn, Gavin Driggers, Ryan Pierce, Ben Cohen, Keith Stevens and Hampton Weathers.

 Pauley is assisted by Butch Watson, Pete Myers and Chad Salisbury.